netdata/netdata/cli/README.md

 <!--
-title: "Netdata CLI"
+title: "Netdata Agent CLI"
 description: "The Netdata Agent includes a command-line experience for reloading health configuration, reopening log files, halting the daemon, and more."
 custom_edit_url: "https://github.com/netdata/netdata/edit/master/cli/README.md"
 sidebar_label: "Agent CLI"
 learn_status: "Published"
-learn_topic_type: "References"
-learn_rel_path: "References"
+learn_rel_path: "Operations"
 -->

 # Netdata CLI

+The `netdatacli` executable provides a simple way to control the Netdata agent's operation.

 You can see the commands `netdatacli` supports by executing it with `netdatacli` and entering `help` in standard input.
 All commands are given as standard input to `netdatacli`.